colin-mccarthy/plainwhite-jekyll/_posts/2023-06-4-vault-k8s-clients.markdown

 5. Persisting the UID: Once the UID is generated, it is associated with the service account and stored in the cluster's etcd database.
 The etcd database is a distributed key-value store that Kubernetes uses to store its configuration data.

 From this point forward, the UID serves as a unique identifier for the service account within the cluster.
 It is used for various purposes, such as access control, authentication, and resource allocation.
 Other components and features in the cluster, such as RBAC (Role-Based Access Control) and pod scheduling, may utilize the UID to identify and grant permissions to the service account.

+**Openshift:**

+OpenShift uses the Kubernetes platform as its foundation, so the process of creating a UID for a service account in OpenShift is similar to how it is done in Kubernetes.

+When you create a service account in OpenShift, the system generates a unique UID (User ID) for that service account.
+The UID is a numeric identifier that is used to distinguish the service account from other entities within the cluster.
+It helps to maintain security and manage access control for resources.

+The UID generation process in OpenShift typically involves the following steps:

+1. When you create a service account, OpenShift generates a random, unique identifier for the account.
+2. The UID is assigned to the service account and stored in the system's metadata associated with that account.
+3. The UID is used to reference the service account when determining access permissions for various resources in the cluster.
+4. OpenShift ensures that the generated UID is unique across the cluster to avoid any conflicts with other service accounts or users.

+The specific implementation details of UID generation in OpenShift may vary based on the version and configuration of your OpenShift installation.
+It's worth noting that OpenShift builds upon Kubernetes, so the underlying concepts and mechanisms are shared between the two platforms.